norcalbiostat/MATH315/hw/activity_samp_dist.md

 ## Setup

+* Sit in groups of 4 (and 1 group of 2)
+* Get out a blank piece of paper.
+You will be writing information you need for Hw07 here.
 * Each group of assigns one person to be a _roller_, one a _recorder_, and a _plotter_.
-* Get a blank plot from Dr. D. and the number of dice specified in the top right of the page.
+* The _plotter_ get a blank plot from Dr. D. and the number of dice specified in the top right of the page.
-* The recorder logs into Google drive and opens the spreadsheet in the `07 Foundations for Inference/Simulation` folder in Google Drive.
-Identifies the group they are working in.
+* The _recorder_ opens the spreadsheet in the `07 Foundations for Inference/Simulation` folder in Google Drive.
+    - All other computers are put away

 ## Phase 1: Create a random sample of $x$'s